firestarter/docs/rules.md

 ### Spreading misinformation/defamation
 * Intentionally spreading misinformation to hurt the image of the server or any of its staff or players is strictly bannable.
 * Defamation will not be tolerated.
+* issuing false reports about other players or staff member is not allowed and will result in a temporary mute.

 ### Alternate account usage (Alts)
 * Any two accounts playing on the same IP address may fall under this category.
 Staff will prompt you if they notice this.